Interacting topological quantum chemistry of Mott atomic limits: Classification of Green's function band structures

 The collection of representations~\eqref{eq:rho_q subduced} at the maximal momenta of the Brillouin zone have to be continuously connected via maximal momentum lines, and this leads to certain compatibility relations.
 In principle, these compatibility relations need to be solved numerically using a graph theory algorithm~\cite{Bradlyn2017}.

-This way, all the possible band representations induced by MAL states compatible with the space group $G$ have been listed, provided that the list of $A$ representations in exhaustive.
-By comparing the band representation of a Green's function of interest to the such constructed band representations, in the limit of flattened Hamiltonian and by restricting the ground states to the class of MAL states, iTQC provides a new definition of topological states: If the interaction driven band representation of a Green's function obtained from a chosen state cannot be induced from ALs and MALs, the state is either (i) a topological interacting state dominated by \mbox{$2$-body} correlations and that cannot be adiabatically connected to a MAL state, or (ii) it is a many-body state that is dominated by many-body correlations that involve more than two electrons.
+This way, all the possible band representations induced by MAL states compatible with the space group $G$ have been listed, provided that the list of $A$ representations is exhaustive.
+By comparing the band representation of a Green's function of interest to the such constructed band representations, in the limit of flattened Hamiltonian and by restricting the ground states to the class of MAL states, iTQC provides a new definition of topological states: \emph{If the band representation associated to the interaction-driven spectrum of a Green's function cannot be induced from ALs and \mbox{$2$-MALs}, the state is either (i) an SPT that cannot be induced from 0-dimensional blocks or (ii) it is a many-body state that is dominated by many-body correlations that involve more than two electrons.}

 In Sec.~\ref{sec:1D}, we discuss the full classification of EMALs in 1D, which gives an explicit example of the procedure outlined above.
 In addition, simple 2D examples where the classification can be done by hand are discussed in App.~\ref{app:2D_Examples}, and in future work we plan to compile the full tables for all 2D and 3D space groups.